Siyavula/moodle-styleguide/README.md

   4. Install PHP CodeSniffer in VS Code:

-      - Press Ctrl+P on Windows or Cmd+P on Mac to open the Quick Open dialog.
+      - Press Ctrl+P on Linux/Windows or Cmd+P on Mac to open the Quick Open dialog.

       - Type ext install phpcs to find the extension.